valerievossen/hello-world/modelplot.md

 In this example, we will create a coefficient plot of the Green rating variable.
 This plot visualizes the relationship between the presence of a green rating and the rent of the building.
 The Green rating variable indicates whether a building is rated as green (1 if rated as green and 0 otherwise).

-We will include the regression models (1), (3), and (4) in the models list , as these include the Green rating variable.
+We will include the regression models 1, 3, and 4 in the models list, as these include the Green rating variable.
 The order of the models in `models2` will determine the order of the variable rows in the plot.

 We can customize the variable names displayed in the coefficient plot using the `coef_map` argument.
 In the vector `cm`, we assign a new name to the original term name.
 Only variables included in `coef_map` will be shown in the plot.